Brian McBride: Chicago Fire

 Following the end of his one-year contract extension, McBride decided to return to the United States to end his career in MLS.
 He expressed his desire to play for Chicago, his hometown.
 However, Toronto FC held the top spot in the allocation order, the process by which U.S. National Team players returning to MLS find teams in the league.

 On July 30, 2008, the top spot in the allocation order was traded to the Chicago Fire for Chad Barrett, a first round pick in the MLS SuperDraft and conditional future considerations.
 The Fire used the top spot to obtain McBride.
 He made his Fire debut on August 16, 2008, coming on as a second-half substitute against D.C.
 United.

 McBride scored his first goal against Houston Dynamo.
 McBride scored the first goal in the MLS Playoff Eastern Conference Championship against the Columbus Crew, his former club.
-However, Chicago lost that game 2–1 and was kept from being in the MLS Playoff final.
+However, Chicago lost that game 2–1 and was kept from being in the MLS Cup final.

 McBride scored nine goals during the 2009 season, including two goals in the three SuperLiga games in which he played.

 On September 3, 2010, McBride announced that he would retire following the 2010 MLS season.
-McBride scored his 80th career goal (in MLS) during his final match before being substituted off to a standing ovation.
+McBride scored his 80th career MLS goal during his final match before being substituted off to a standing ovation.